-The carrying value of cash, receivables, and accounts payable approximates fair value due to the short maturity of the financial instruments.
+The carrying value of cash and cash equivalents, accounts receivables, and accounts payable approximates fair value due to the short maturity of the financial instruments.
 The carrying value of short and long-term debt approximates fair value based on discounting the projected cash flows using market rates available for similar maturities.